 Use Genesis Framework for WordPress

-Since Genesis framework and all its child themes fall under the premium WordPress themes category (paid themes), not everyone can afford to buy them.
+Since the Genesis Framework and all its child themes fall under the premium WordPress themes category (paid themes), not everyone can afford to buy them.
 So, I’ve got an excellent free Genesis themes alternative for you.
 Go for GeneratePress, the new kid on the block who’s performance can easily be compared to that of Genesis.
 Moreover, it is clean, simple and weighs less than 1 MB.
 GeneratePress is just a single theme but it offers all the best features of Genesis framework – it is lightweight and fast, fully mobile responsive, secure and stable yet developer friendly with full microdata integration.

 Use Google’s AJAX Library API CDN

-Then install ‘Use Google Libraries‘ plugin by Jason Penney.
+Then install the ‘Use Google Libraries‘ plugin by Jason Penney.
 This plugin allows your WordPress site to use Google’s AJAX Library API CDN rather than serving these files from your WordPress install directly.

 Some of the key benefits are:

 - Increases the chance that a user already has these files cached.

 - Takes the extra load off your server.

 - Uses compressed versions of the libraries (when available).

 - Google’s servers are set up to negotiate HTTP compression with the requesting browser.